-- List the chemicals which are used, disposed, stored, transported, and manufactured at each potential contamination source within zones one, two, and three where the use of the chemicals within the VOC and pesticide parameter groups are likely; and - Submit a dated statement which is signed by the system's designated person that none of the VOCs and pesticides within these respective parameter groups have been used, disposed, stored, transported, or manufactured within the past five years within zones one, two, and three.
+- 1. List the chemicals which are used, disposed, stored, transported, and manufactured at each potential contamination source within zones 1, 2, and 3 where the use of the chemicals within the VOC and pesticide parameter groups are likely: and - 2.
+Submit a dated statement which is signed by the system's designated person that none of the VOCs and pesticides within these respective parameter groups have been used, disposed, stored, transported, or manufactured within the past five years within zones one, two, and three.

-Due to the presence of the golf course within DWSP zones two and three, VOCs and pesticides have been used within the past 5 years within these zones.
-Therefore, the Golf Course Well does not qualify for a Use Waiver.
+Due to the presence of the Skyline Mountain Resort within Club House Well DWSP zone three; the Skyline Resort Golf Course within Golf Course Well DWSP zones two and three; and residential areas within Thads Peak Well DWSP zones 2 and 3; VOCs and pesticides have been used within the past 5 years within these zones.
+Therefore, the Club House Well, Golf Course Well, and Thads Peak Well does not qualify for a Use Waiver.